Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### *(bugfix)* Correctly handle `default_warehouse`, `default_namespace`, and `default_role`

-During the [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework), we generalized how we compute the differences correctly for the identifier fields (TODO link to doc?).
+During the [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework), we generalized how we compute the differences correctly for the identifier fields (read more in [this document](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md)).
 Proper suppressor was applied to `default_warehouse`, `default_namespace`, and `default_role`.
 Also, all these three attributes were corrected (e.g. handling spaces/hyphens in names).

 Connected issues: [#2836](https://github.com/Snowflake-Labs/terraform-provider-snowflake/pull/2836), [#2942](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2942)

 ### *(bugfix)* Correctly handle failed update

 Not every attribute can be updated in the state during read (like `password` in the `snowflake_user` resource).
 In situations where update fails, we may end up with an incorrect state (read more in https://github.com/hashicorp/terraform-plugin-sdk/issues/476).
-There is a deprecated option to fallback to the previous state in such cases which fixed this kind of situations for `snowflake_user` resource.
+We use a deprecated method from the plugin SDK, and now, for partially failed updates, we preserve the resource's previous state.
+It fixed this kind of situations for `snowflake_user` resource.

 Connected issues: [#2970](https://github.com/Snowflake-Labs/terraform-provider-snowflake/pull/2970)